 Setting & Lifestyle

 Overall, Concord’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Concord is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Concord, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 98.48% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-As is often the case in a small town, Concord doesn't have a public transportation system that people use to get to and from their jobs every day.
+Concord is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.